Kole Calhoun Preview, Player Props: Guardians vs. Angels

 Angels Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Angels pitching staff ranks sixth in the league.
+- The Angels pitching staff ranks seventh in the league with a collective 9.1 strikeouts per nine innings.

-- The Angels' 4.79 team ERA ranks 25th among all league pitching staffs.
+- The Angels have the 25th-ranked team ERA across all league pitching staffs (4.80).

-- Angels pitchers combine to rank 23rd in baseball in home runs surrendered (182 total, 1.3 per game).
+- Angels pitchers combine to surrender 182 total home runs at a rate of 1.3 per game (to rank 23rd in the league).

-- In his last appearance on Saturday, the right-hander threw six innings against the Oakland Athletics, allowing two earned runs while surrendering four hits.
+- The lefty last appeared on Sunday against the Oakland Athletics, when he tossed 5 1/3 innings, allowing three earned runs while giving up three hits.

-- In 20 games this season, the 27-year-old has a 4.30 ERA and 10.1 strikeouts per nine innings, while allowing a batting average of .241 to opposing hitters.
+- The 33-year-old has a 5.55 ERA and 7.6 strikeouts per nine innings across 25 games this season, while giving up a batting average of .275 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.